-Europe covers a huge area of the world where prices can fluctuate widely.
+Europe is not a monolithic place, and prices vary greatly depending on how far north, east, south or west your travel.
+Europe covers a huge area of the world with multiple visa zones and multiple currencies.
 For 20 euros, you can get a private room in Greece.
-For 20 euros in Paris, you may get a 16-person dorm room.
-You can eat for a few euros in Spain or Greece, but a sit-down meal in Italy will cost around 15 euros.
-So thinking about how to budget for your European trip can be quite difficult.
+For that same price in Paris, you may get a 16 person dorm room.
+You can eat for a few euros in Spain or Hungary, but a sit-down meal in Italy will cost around 15 euros, and triple that in Norway!

 How much do things cost?

 Here are some general costs for things in Europe, because as I said, prices can vary a lot depending on where you are:

 - Accommodation: In most Western European countries, expect to pay 25–35 euros per night for a dorm room.
 (Though in Greece and Spain, it’s only 10–20 euros per night.)
 In Scandinavia, expect to pay around 30–35 Euros per night.
 In England, prices are usually around 20–30 pounds per night.

 - Food: Food costs vary as wildly as accommodation costs.
 Cheap fast food meals cost 9–15 euros, while restaurants meals cost around 15–25 euros.
 Nicer establishments will cost 30 euros or more.
 You can cook your food for a week for around 65 euros>.

 - Transportation: The easiest way to get around Europe is by train.
 Trains connect every major part of Europe, and they’re often very cheap.
 High-speed trains, though, can cost over 100 euros.
 Try to get the regional or slow trains for cheaper prices!
 The rise of cheap airlines like Ryanair, EasyJet, and Transavia has made flying around Europe in a hurry really cheap.
 For flights, expect to pay around 50 euros if you book in advance.
 Transportation around most cities is only 1–2 euros.